With rising cancer rates worldwide, there is no shortage of information these days about the disease, especially when it involves adult cancers.

 - About 75 per cent of children diagnosed with cancer in Singapore and most other developed countries will survive.

 - Most children with cancer do not suffer any damage to their organs from treatment.

 Written by Ben Tan

-Tags: brain cancer, history of cancer, misconceptions, rare cancer
+Tags: brain cancer, history of cancer, leukaemia in children, misconceptions, rare cancer